Novia-RDI-Seafaring/mcp-fmi/README.md

   </a>
 </p>

-# MCP - Functional Mockup Units
+# MCP - Functional Mockup Interface
 This package integrates FMU simulation models as tools for LLM-based agents through the MCP.
 This is an unofficial MCP-integration of the [FMPy](https://fmpy.readthedocs.io/en/latest/) package.

 [The Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open protocol that standardizes how applications can provide context to Large Language Models (LLMs).
 MCP helps when integrating data and tools to LLM-based agents.